Megha-Komarraju/Megha-Komarraju/README.md

 - 💬 Ask me about Data Science and travelling.
 Happy to share and help
 - 📫 How to reach me: LinkedIn and Email
 - 😄 Pronouns: She/her/hers
-- ⚡ Fun fact: I am a racquet sport fanatic and I love sleep!!
+- ⚡ Fun fact: I am a racquet sport fanatic, and I love to travel around the globe!!

 ### Connect with me: